facebook/openzl/doc/mkdocs/doc/sddl/best-practices.md

 }
 ```

 **Important:** Validation using `where` or `expect` on local fields requires scanning.
-Removing these checks would make the record instant-parse:
+Removing these checks could make the record instant-parse:

 ```sddl
 # With validation: requires scan